alexheat/cleansingdata/README.md

     alldata %>% group_by(Activity, Subject) %>% summarise_each(funs(mean))

-This is the basic format of the table, thought there are 81 columns
+This is the basic format of the table, though there are 81 columns

 | Activity | Subject | tBodyAcc-mean()-X | tBodyAcc-mean()-Y |
 |----------|---------|-------------------|-------------------|